 This question is pretty basic.
 The life insurer wants to know if your gout has impeded your ability to bathe, eat, and/or use the toilet.

-As a follow up, the insurance carrier may inquire as to whether your doctor prescribed a rehabilitation program to deal with the ADL challenges your gout causes.
+The insurance carrier may also inquire as to whether your doctor prescribed a rehabilitation program to deal with the ADL challenges your gout causes.

 Additional Gout Questions